NextJump/nextjump.github.io/_posts/culture/2014-08-20-humans-of-next-jump-laura.md

 author: NxJ Blog Team
 category: culture
 previewimg: honxj_laura.jpg
-excerpt: I led his Situational Workshop for a while.
+excerpt: "I led his Situational Workshop for a while.
 I remember, after he gave his 10X presentation – he’d gotten some of the highest scores anybody had gotten at that point – and afterwards he came and gave me a hug.
-That meant a lot to me.
+That meant a lot to me."
 tags:
 - HONxJ
 - 10XFactor